Challenges of an Inventor – What Makes Peter Sumaruck’s Invention Revolutionary

 Now in 20011, Sumaruck can power 1,300 homes with only one 12kW energy system.
 And he has a COP of infinity.

 Pete Sumaruck accomplished these power increases without the help of an academic research facility.
-It might be nice walk into an Ivy League college laboratory every day, maybe even wear a tie on occasion, but it’s what you do that counts, what you accomplish with your time, your energy and with your intelligence – the product you produce.
+It might be nice to walk into an Ivy League college laboratory every day, maybe even wear a tie on occasion, but it’s what you do that counts, what you accomplish with your time, your energy and with your intelligence – the product you produce.

-Right now, Pete is demonstrating how his electric utility company has been cheating him – $130.00 a month for nothing – he powers his own home (for 2 months straight), but the Heart of Texas Co-op meter is still running.
+Right now, Pete is demonstrating how his residence electric utility company has been cheating him – $130.00 a month for nothing – he powers his own home (for 2 months straight), but the Heart of Texas Co-op meter is still running.

 Pete is the teacher; he’s showing people how they can develop an infrastructure to be their own utility company – 1,300 homes with one 12kW energy system.
 He is also teaching individuals how to build their own home power units if they attend his seminars.
 He operates off a different business plan – he goes directly to home owners instead of academia and large corporations.